abuabdiAllah/Regression_Analysis_Framingham_Heart_Study/README.md

 **A Jupyter Notebook–based Statistical Exploration of Cardiovascular Risk Factors**

 ## Overview
 This project explores a subset of data from the **Framingham Heart Study**, a landmark cardiovascular study that began in 1948.
-The original study followed **5,209 men and women** aged **30–62** from Framingham, Massachusetts, collecting detailed health, lifestyle, and physiological measurements every two years.
-The overarching goal of the study has always been to identify the **common factors and characteristics that contribute to cardiovascular disease (CVD)**.
+The original study followed 5,209 men and women aged 30–62 from Framingham, Massachusetts, collecting detailed health, lifestyle, and physiological measurements every two years.
+The overarching goal of the study has always been to identify the common factors and characteristics that contribute to cardiovascular disease (CVD).

-In this project, I perform **regression analysis** using Python to understand how different physiological variables relate to one another—especially those connected to cardiovascular risk, such as **blood pressure, weight, cholesterol, and smoking habits**.
+In this project, I perform regression analysis using Python to understand how different physiological variables relate to one another—especially those connected to cardiovascular risk, such as blood pressure, weight, cholesterol, and smoking habits.

-All work for this project is performed inside a **Jupyter Notebook**, using Python's scientific computing stack.
+All work for this project is performed inside a Jupyter Notebook, using Python's scientific computing stack.
 I completed this project as the final project for the Data Science with Python Course at the University of Helsinki

 ---